omagdy7/ollama-logseq/README.md

 > Note: If you are on windows make sure to open WSL in the background for the model to work properly

 # Features
-- The plugin currently has 5 commands
+- The plugin currently has 6 commands
   - Ask Ai -> which is a prompt the AI freely without any context
   - Ask Ai with context -> This is the same as Ask Ai but it gives the model the context of the current page
   - Summarize -> Summarizs the whole page
   - Summarize Block
   - Create a flash card
   - Divide a todo task into subtasks
+- Get model from block properties
 - Respects theming
 - Context menu commands
   - Summarize Block